pablogarciaamolina/AscendingFede/README.md

 ###### SMCD: Dragon's Control and Movement System

 Up to this point, the player felt safe while climbing, only having to care not to trip on its foot.
 Or so he thought!
 We, developers, aren't so pious about our games, so a dragon is introduced to the game.
 Now, the knight must dodge its magic fireballs, otherwise it'll suffer a gory death.
 This constant chase-like mechanic is contained in the DragonHolder Script.
 In addition to this, to make its movement as realistic as possible, we had it keep its vertical position in a sway-like manner (), going up and down.
 This, together with the movement in the horizontal axis, made it much more realistic.
-Both these actions are encapsulated in the DragonMover Script
+Both these actions are encapsulated in the DragonMover script

+At the beginning of the game, the player might not understand clearly how Fede's movement or the dragon work, so to make the learning curve a bit more attainable, the dragon (in a fit of empathy towards Fede, maybe) will but tease them, attacking with a fraction of its power.
+But the player must be aware, for the higher on the tower they get, the dragon will devote more of its will against Fede's objective.
+This, in the game, is achieved using the DragonStageManager script, which swaps between 3 different difficulties depending on the height.
+What, might the player ask, does this difficulty entail?
+Well, smart of them to ask, because they will have to deal with more fireballs, which will be fired at a higher rate.
+What a challenge!

 ###### SPE: Environment Properties System

 To make the game more challenging and entertaining, different kinds of platforms have been designed by our most creative members.
 Three different kinds will interact with the player: Ice, Fire and a Healing one.
-Each one will have different effects on the player (either changing its movement stats by communicating to the MovementManager or affecting the player's health via the HealthManager).
+Each one will have different effects on the player (either changing its movement stats or affecting the player's health).
 They all inherit their functionalities from the BaseTerrain object, expanding its functionalities

+It must be noted that, in order to affect the player, the terrains (by means of their methods, either ModifyMovement or ModifyHealth), when colliding with another object (which, as makes sense in the context, may only be Fede), change directly Fede's stats.
+Given that nothing else can collide with the terrain, this is a correct and simple approach.
+In the case that more objects with the capacity of colliding should be designed, it can be easily changed as to know what type of object the other component is.

+###### SP: Perspectives System

 As mentioned previously, there are special *platforms:* InvisibleCube objects.
 Through the development, a problem arose: ANDREW DESCRIBEMELO.
 That's why the creation of invisible cubes was decided.
 Using them, we could ...